There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 A bite from a faded midget rattlesnake is very serious and requires immediate medical intervention.

-As the venom works its way through the body, it will destroy red blood cells, which can cause your tissue to die.
+As the venom works through the body, it will destroy red blood cells, which can cause your tissue to die.
 Faded midget rattlesnakes are usually pale tan or brown with light markings.

-Walk extremely carefully and deliberately, and be sure of where you are putting your feet each time you take a step.
+Walk carefully and deliberately, and be sure of where you put your feet each time you take a step.

 This species has a couple of nasty toxins; one attacks the nervous system, and the other attacks muscle tissue.